nativefier/nativefier/README.md

 ```
 Read the [API documentation](docs/api.md) for other command line flags and options that can be used to configure the packaged app.

-If you would like high resoulution icons to be used, please contribute to the [icon repository](https://github.com/jiahaog/nativefier-icons)!
+If you would like high resolution icons to be used, please contribute to the [icon repository](https://github.com/jiahaog/nativefier-icons)!

 **For Windows Users:** Take note that the application menu is automatically hidden by default, you can press `alt` on your keyboard to access it.